bclittleua/BE-Disco/camera/README.md

 Example motion config included.

 Motion is very useful but I don't know of a windows varitant.
-However, windows users can try WSL2, which is a linux kernal that runs on top of windows, no stupid dual booting required!
-For details on WSL2 check the [instruction](../instructions) page.
+However, windows users can try WSL, which is a linux kernal that runs on top of windows, no stupid dual booting required!
+For details on WSL check the [instruction](../instructions) page.

 Install motion with a package manager like apt: `apt-get install motion`